Kungfoowiz/cssSuggestionsVSCode/README.md

 # [CSS Suggestions](https://marketplace.visualstudio.com/items?itemName=kungfoowiz.cssSuggestions#overview)

+Made this to get similar functionality that we get in Visual Studio Pro/Community edition.

-CSS suggestions for Properties and Values.
+Pressing colon activates CSS suggestions for properties and values in CSS/SCSS files.

+I will try keep developing this based on my own use and from any feedback.

 Always remember kids, be kind to the Pusheen =)